-Sweden has a national admissions system that enables applicants to submit one application for courses and programmes in Sweden.
-Applications should be made online, but please check the information under How to apply so that you have all the information you need.
+Sweden has a national admissions system (the University Admissions) that enables applicants to submit one application for courses and programmes in Sweden.

 With a few exceptions, all citizens of countries outside of the European Union (EU), European Economic Area (EEA) and Switzerland are required to pay tuition fees for education at Umeå University at the undergraduate and advanced level.